The Lost World (Crichton novel)

 The Lost World is a 1995 science fiction action novel written by Michael Crichton, and the sequel to his 1990 novel Jurassic Park.
-It is his tenth novel under his own name and his twentieth overall, and it was published by Knopf.
+It is Crichton's tenth novel under his own name, his twentieth overall, and the only sequel he ever wrote.
+It was published by Knopf.
 A paperback edition (ISBN 0-345-40288-X) followed in 1996.
-In 1997, both novels were re-published as a single book titled Michael Crichton's Jurassic World, which is unrelated to the 2015 film of the same name.
+A year later, both novels were re-published as a single book titled Michael Crichton's Jurassic World, which is unrelated to the 2015 film of the same name.

-Plot summary
+Plot

-In August 1993, four years after the disaster at Jurassic Park, chaos theorist and mathematician Ian Malcolm - who is revealed to have survived the events of the previous novel - encounters and reluctantly agrees to team up with wealthy paleontologist Richard Levine.
-The two men attempt to search for a "lost world" of dinosaurs following rumors of strange animal corpses washing up on the shores of Costa Rica.
-They learn of Site B on Isla Sorna, the "production facility" where the now-defunct company InGen hatched and grew the dinosaurs for their Jurassic Park theme park on nearby Isla Nublar.
+In August 1993, chaos theorist and mathematician Ian Malcolm — who is revealed to have survived the disaster at Jurassic Park four years before — encounters and reluctantly agrees to team up with wealthy paleontologist Richard Levine.
+The two men attempt to search for a "lost world" of dinosaurs, following rumors of strange animal corpses washing up on the shores of Costa Rica.
+They learn of Site B on Isla Sorna, the "production facility" where the now-defunct company InGen hatched and raised the dinosaurs for their Jurassic Park theme park on nearby Isla Nublar.

-Eighteen months later, afraid that the Costa Rican government will find Isla Sorna and destroy the dinosaurs, Levine hastily embarks on an expedition to the island without Malcolm.
-He arrives with a Costa Rican guide named Diego, but shortly after arriving, the two are attacked by two mysterious creatures later identified as a pair of Carnotaurus who kill Diego.
-Eventually, Malcolm learns that Levine has gone missing there.
-Malcolm then goes to the island with a rescue team consisting of Jack "Doc" Thorne, an engineer and retired university professor; Eddie Carr, Thorne's assistant; and two stowaway children, R. B. "Arby" Benton and Kelly Curtis, who were working as Levine's research assistants.
+Eighteen months later, afraid that the Costa Rican government will find Isla Sorna and destroy the dinosaurs, Levine embarks on an expedition to the island without Malcolm.
+He arrives with Costa Rican guide Diego, but shortly after arriving, the two are attacked by Carnotaurus, who kill Diego.
+Eventually, Malcolm learns that Levine has gone missing and goes to the island with a rescue team consisting of Jack "Doc" Thorne, an engineer and retired university professor; Eddie Carr, Thorne's assistant; and two stowaway children, R. B. "Arby" Benton and Kelly Curtis, who were working as Levine's research assistants.
 Dr. Sarah Harding, an ethologist and close friend of Malcolm, is also approached to join the expedition.
-Though she is initially unsure, she ultimately decides to meet them there.
+Despite being initially unsure, she ultimately decides to meet them there.

-The group arrives on the island with weapons and a conjoined pair of heavily modified, specially equipped RV trailers that serve as a mobile laboratory.
+The group arrives on the island with weapons and a conjoined pair of specially equipped RV trailers that serve as a mobile laboratory.
 They find and explore a geothermal powered complex of abandoned InGen buildings, including a worker village and a laboratory.
-They also eventually find Levine, who is overjoyed at the trove of information he can glean from this "lost world" and is ungrateful for being rescued.
-Benton wakes up first and manages to gain access to the old InGen LAN network, allowing them to view the island by built-in cameras.
+They also find Levine, who is overjoyed at the trove of information he can glean from this "lost world" and is ungrateful for being rescued.
+Benton gains access to the old InGen LAN (local area network), allowing them to view the island by built-in cameras.